prosyslab/bayesmith-artifact/README.md

   The result can be found in `benchmarks/sort/7.2/sparrow-out/interval/bingo_stats-em.txt`.
   The number of interactions is `#(lines of the result file) - 1`.
-  In the case of interval analysis benchamrks (including `sort`), it reaches timeout to finish.
+  In the case of interval analysis benchmarks (including `sort`), it reaches timeout to finish.
-  In the case of taint analysis benchamrks, it takes less than 6 hours to finish.
+  In the case of taint analysis benchmarks, it takes less than 6 hours to finish.

-  To run over entire benchmarks, user can run the following command:
+  To run over entire benchmarks, the user can run the following command:
   ```
   script/bingo/run-em-all.sh
   ```